 Now that all your sheets and towels are folded correctly let’s start organizing those shelves for easiest access.

 This can go on the very top shelf of your linen closet or on a shelf situated above your bathroom door.
+This keeps medicine out of reach of the little hands in your home.

 On the 2nd shelf down stack your fitted sheet, flat sheets, and pillow cases.
 Extra blankets and comforters should go into a trunk or tote and stored away.
 I personally prefer putting the sheet sets in the corresponding room either in a night stand on a shelf inside a bedroom closet.